w3f/polkadot-wiki/docs/learn/learn-staking.md

 This sorting functionality is extremely important for the [long-term improvements](https://gist.github.com/kianenigma/aa835946455b9a3f167821b9d05ba376) of the staking/election system.
 The bags-list is capable of including an unlimited number of nodes, subject to the chain's runtime storage.
-In the current staking system configuration, the bags list keeps 50,000 nomination intents, of which, 22,500 come out as the electing nominators.
+In the current staking system configuration, the bags list keeps {{ max_nominator_count }} nomination intents, of which, 22,500 come out as the electing nominators.
 Check [Staking Election Stages](learn-nominator.md#staking-election-stages) section for more info.

 :::caution Minimum active nomination threshold to earn rewards is dynamic